psibir/TipShare/README.md

 ![tipshare interface](/tipshare.png)

-1. **Enter Hours Worked**: In the blue cells of the spreadsheet, enter the hours worked by each employee from the Timeclock.
+1. **Enter Hours Worked**: Enter the hours worked by each employee from the Timeclock.
 Enter the respective values in the `Hours Worked` column.

-2. **Enter Total Cash Tips**: In the blue cells, enter the total cash tips collected from the Tip Jar.
+2. **Enter Total Cash Tips**: Enter the total cash tips collected in the single blue cell in the `Cash Tips` column.

-3. **Distribute Cash Tips**: The amounts shown in the green `Cash Tips` column will be automatically calculated and allocated to each employee.
+3. **Distribute Cash Tips**: The amounts shown in the series of green cells of the `Cash Tips` column will be automatically calculated and allocated to each employee.

 Please note the following: